ganeshrvel/quant-scrubbed/README.md

 Note: **This is a scrubbed version of my private repo, meaning: there will be no git history**.

 ### Be warned!
- - Stay within your limits, sniping a token is a very risky gamble.
+ - Stay within your spending limits, sniping a token is a very risky gamble.
 Remember, don't invest more than what you could afford to lose
  - DYOR, Don't invest your money into Honeypots.
 You know how it goes
  - Always start with a smaller amount

 ### Features
 - Snipe at the very first block itself
-  - Separate trade flow for Buy, Sell and Buy and Dump
+- Separate flows for Buying, Selling and Buy & Dump
-  - CLI to choose the mode of the trade
+- CLI to choose between the trading modes
 - Time limits
 - Time delays
-  - Auto approve the token to your wallet
+- Auto approve the token
 - Auto trade after a time
 - Auto trade after a value
 - Stop trade after a time limit
 - Stop trade after a percentage of value increase
 - Stop trade after a pre-set number fo retries
-  - Increase gas limits after each attempt
+- Increase the gas limits after each attempt
 - Automatically calculate the minimum amount of tokens required to execute a trade, which includes the gas and number of attempts.
-  - Insert in a token at the T0 second of IDO via CLI
+- Insert in a token at the T0th second of the IDO, via CLI
-  - The list is endless

 ## Building from Source